-The household addresses from each wave have been geocoded and assigned a 2001 Census Collection District (CD).
-From wave 9, the 2006 Census Collection District is also provided.
+The household addresses from each wave have been geocoded and assigned a 2001 Census Collection District (CD), 2006 Census CD, 2011 Statistical Area Level 1 (SA1) and the 2011 Local Government Area.
+12 2011 Statistical Area Level 1 (SA1) and other new ASGS 2011 geography variables are added for all waves.
 Where the address details were not sufficient to geocode exactly, the nearest cross section or street segment was used.
 Further, some fuzzy matching and manual look-up of maps were employed where the street name or suburb did not provide a reasonable match.
-We are able to build up from CD level to the following geographic regions:
+We build up from the 2001 CD level to the following geographic regions:

 - Statistical Local Area (SLA);

 - Local Government Area (LGA);

 - Statistical Sub-Division (SSD);

 - Statistical Division (SD);

-- · Section of State (SOS); and
+- Section of State (SOS); and

 - Major Statistical Region (MSR).